53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 There is a list of icons that are not working in [`README.md`](https://github.com/53v3n3d4/Zukan-Icon-Theme?tab=readme-ov-file#icons-that-works-depending-on-folder-position).

+## Commands settings

+They can be accessed through `Tools > Command Palette...`.
+Type `zukan` to see the commands available.

+### Disable Icon

+It inserts an icon in `ignored_icon` setting.
+Ignored icons are excluded during build.

+### Disable Theme

+It inserts a theme in `ignored_theme` setting.
+Ignored themes are excluded during build.

+### Enable Icon

+It removes an icon from `ignored_icon` setting.

+### Enable Theme

+It removes a theme from `ignored_theme` setting.

 ## Commands

 They can be accessed through `Tools > Command Palette...`.
 Type `zukan` to see the commands available.

 ### Delete Preference

-It delete a tmPreference file from a list of created preferences.
+It deletes a tmPreference file from a list of created preferences.

-### Delete Preferences

-It delete all created tmPreferences files in `preferences` folder.

 ### Delete Syntax

-It delete a sublime-syntax file from a list of created syntaxes.
+It deletes a sublime-syntax file from a list of created syntaxes.

-### Delete Syntaxes

-It delete all created sublime-syntax files in `icons_syntaxes` folder.

 ### Delete Theme

-It delete a sublime-theme file from a list of created themes.
+It deletes a sublime-theme file from a list of created themes.

-### Delete Themes

-It delete all created sublime-theme files in `icons` folder.

 ### Install Preference

-It install a tmPreferences file from zukan preferences list, excluding already installed in plugin.
+It installs a tmPreferences file from zukan preferences list, excluding already installed in plugin.

 ### Install Syntax

-It install a sublime-syntax file from zukan icons syntaxes list, excluding already installed in plugin or ST.
+It installs a sublime-syntax file from zukan icons syntaxes list, excluding already installed in plugin or ST.

 ### Install Theme

-It install a sublime-theme file from a list of user installed themes, excluding already installed in plugin.
+It installs a sublime-theme file from a list of user installed themes, excluding already installed in plugin.

-### Install Themes

-It install all sublime-theme files from a list of user installed themes.

 ### Rebuild Preferences

-It remove all previous tmPreferences files in `preferences`, before install all zukan icons preferences.
+It removes all previous tmPreferences files in `preferences`, before install all zukan icons preferences.

 ### Rebuild Syntaxes

-It remove all previous sublime-syntax files in `icons_syntaxes`, before install all zukan icons syntaxes, excluding user installed syntaxes.
+It removes all previous sublime-syntax files in `icons_syntaxes`, before install all zukan icons syntaxes, excluding user installed syntaxes.